Open-Source-Compliance/tdosca-tc04-plainhw/README.md

-# Test-Driven Open Source Compliance Automation Test Case No. 3b: a Simple Hello World with JAVA and gradle (including gradle wrapper)
+# Test-Driven Open Source Compliance Automation Test Case No. 4: a Plain Hello World with JAVA external componentns and gradle (including gradle wrapper)

 ## General Context
 The "Test-Driven Open Source Compliance Automation" is an initiative initiated by Deutsche Telekom AG and hosted and driven by the [Open Chain Reference Tooling Work Group](http://oss-compliance-tooling.org/).